fieldtrip/website/development/project/checkconfig.md

 **Forbidden**: give error when forbidden option is used

-- e.g. cfg.trl when calling preprocessing on data that has already been read
+- e.g., cfg.trl when calling preprocessing on data that has already been read

 ## Step 2